Measurement of scintillation response of CsI[Na] to low-energy nuclear recoils by COHERENT: H11934-200 PMT response linearity

 It may be seen that results of Gaussian fits reproduce the trend from our studies with the CsI[Na] crystal (Figure \ref{fig:abs_ly}) showing a $\sim$10\% decrease from -880 V to -1050 V bias voltage.
 Gaussian fits at lower absolute bias voltage values have a non-negligible negative part biasing the mean SPE charge estimate to lower values, while at higher absolute bias voltage these fits do not describe the valley region and provide an overestimated mean SPE charge value.
 Combined, these effects create an image of decreasing trend and may be misinterpreted as evidence of non-linear behavior of the PMT, while being a consequence of incorrect SPE spectral shape model.
 Aside from the Gaussian model, there are other models in the literature including the SPE spectrum description with a Polya distribution \cite{Prescott_1966}, one or several gamma distributions \cite{DEAP_3000}, several Poisson distributions \cite{Degtiarenko_2017} or combination of a truncated Gaussian with an exponent \cite{Alexander_2013} described above.
 As can be seen in the case of our measurement the latter yields a trend opposite to the simple Gaussian model.
 By using this alternative approach we demonstrate that choice of SPE model can affect the mean SPE charge estimates on the order of $\sim$10\%, which was also pointed out in ref. \cite{Saldanha_2017,Anthony_2018}, and lead to bias in the absolute light yield estimates.

-We can also estimate the SPE characteristic integral as the mean of the SPE distribution at the largest bias voltage of -1050~V in the range from 7~pVs, at which the pedestal contribution becomes negligible, to 187~pVs, the upper edge of the histogram (see bottom panel in Figure~\ref{fig:nl_spe}).
-The difference between this estimate and the true SPE mean may be caused by three effects: neglected contribution of events in the 0-7 pVs range absorbed by the pedestal, invisible contribution of higher integral events which do not fit in the range of a histogram evaluated with the digital oscilloscope and contribution of double PE pulses.
-To conservatively estimate the first we calculate the effect from adding the number of events suggested by the 7-14 pVs integral sideband but with 0 pVs integral.
-This results in a 3$\%$ shift lower in the mean.
-To estimate the second we calculate the impact of adding events with a constant rate suggested by the 177-187 pVs integral range to the 188-230 pVs interval (about RMS beyond the histogram range), which results in a 4\% shift to larger mean values.
-Finally, the contribution of double PE signals may be estimated based on occupancy of the spectrum with light-related signals, which is close to 0.11 in this case.
-According to Poisson statistics, this suggests a double PE to single PE ratio of $5$\%.
-Adding 5\% of the 7-187 pVs histogram part, numerically convolved with itself to represent a double PE contribution in the original histogram range, leads to a 2\% mean shift.
-Combined these effects result in $\pm$4\% uncertainty on the SPE mean at -1050 V and a corresponding signal size in PE shown in Figure~\ref{fig:pmt_gain} (right).
+While a test of SPE models variety presented in the literature is beyond the scope of this work, we can make an estimate of the SPE mean based on the charge distribution at the largest bias voltage of -1050~V (see bottom panel in Figure~\ref{fig:nl_spe}).
+The mean of this distribution in the range from 7~pVs (negligible pedestal contribution) to 187~pVs (the upper edge of the histogram) can serve as a reasonable estimate of the SPE mean charge.
+The combined effects of events absorbed by the pedestal, a limited histogram range and a contribution from double PE pulses result in $\pm$4\% uncertainty on the SPE mean at -1050 V. The corresponding signal size in PE is shown in Figure~\ref{fig:laser_ly} in green.
 While the precision of this estimate is still limited it constrains the size of potential variations large enough to verify the obtained signal scale in units of PE.